EvasiveXkiller/SoundWave/README.md

 ## Announcements

+SoundWave has successfully transitioned to Discord V9 API, there might be bugs so please do report if there is any.

 If the music stops playing there is a `fix` command that will attempt to fix it.
 Please see below for more info

-SoundWave is currently transitioning to the new Discord API, updates will be less frequent for now.
-Bugs will still be fixed shall it deemed necessary.
-For more info, the [Discord Server](https://discord.gg/d62ZWkVUet)
+For more info, join the [Discord Server](https://discord.gg/d62ZWkVUet)

-### Soundwave v3.4
+### Soundwave 4.0.0
-- Slash Commands are now implemented!
-- New command `=jump` Check below for info
-- Prefix can now be changed!
-Use `=prefix` to change.
-More below
-- Soundwave now streams up to 320kbps, if the source origin can handle it.

-Stuff that is fixed
-- moverange command throwing error
-- Race condition when searching is semi fixed
+- Migrated to Discord V9 API
+- Much more stable queue processing mechanism

 View more at [changelog](#changelog)